Niranjan-Rathod/Trans3D/README.md

 **6] It can Plot Any 2D OR 3D Equation.**

-Examples of above listed features are given in README2.pdf
+Examples of above listed features are given in Report.pdf